FrenkelS/Doom8088/README.md

  - Supports only Doom 1 Episode 1
  - Only demo3 is in sync
  - Lots of crashes due to memory issues
- - Super slow because for every frame every necessary image is read from the hard disk and for every calculation involving a lookup table the hard disk is also accessed

 ## Controls:
 |Action      |GBA   |DOS                     |
 |------------|------|------------------------|